WBTT, The Patterson Foundation present ‘Voices’ staged readings

 Spoken word poet Cedric Hammed will serve as the narrator.
 Hameed is a fierce arts advocate who believes that local, national and global change can be accomplished through expression; evidence of his philosophy can be seen in the student and parent voices of Visible Men Academy, where he is a teacher.
 A native of Schenectady, N.Y, Hammed used words as an escape from his harsh realities and has said, “Poetry saved my life — literally!”

-“At WBTT, our focus continues to be on the African-American experience and topics,” said WBTT executive director Julie Leach.
+“At WBTT, our focus continues to be on the African American experience and topics,” WBTT executive director Julie Leach said.
 “We are pleased to partner with The Patterson Foundation to explore the remarkable relationship between Lincoln and Douglass.
 Particularly in today’s highly partisan environment, we feel this material offers important lessons about overcoming differences to achieve a common goal.”

-The WBTT Voices program, a free service WBTT offers for the community, examines the people and issues that have shaped the African-American experience in our country.
-WBTT Voices was launched in 2014; nearly all programs have been at full capacity.
+The WBTT Voices program, a free service WBTT offers for the community, examines the people and issues that have shaped the African American experience in the U.S. WBTT Voices was launched in 2014; nearly all programs have been at full capacity.
 Another WBTT Voices program, “From Pen to Stage,” will be presented at 4 p.m. on March 4 at WBTT.
 The program, featuring playwright Branden Jacobs-Jenkins, is presented in partnership with The Hermitage Artist Retreat.
 Tickets are free but reservations are required; go to westcoastblacktheatre.org for tickets.

 Post a comment as